Dhvani-intwala/My-Books-Store/README.md

 ![Products management](/media/footer.png)

 - On the website footer, users can see basic information about the My books store.
-The information includes contact, social media, copyright, and a form where they can subscribe to the newsletter.
+The information includes links to all products, privacy and policy , terms & conditions, FAQ's, social media, copyright, and a form where they can subscribe to the newsletter.

 ### User Profile